 Another meditative practice is accessing your place of peace.
 Many clients identify their place of peace in nature.
 One mother of two toddlers identified her childhood treehouse as her place of peace.
 When she found her anxiety creeping up, she envisioned her treehouse and the accompanying feelings of serenity and comfort.
 Quickly, she regained her composure and calmly resumed her tasks.

-Some of my clients who pursue artistic endeavours visualize their anxiety as colors, shapes, and sizes.
+Visualization is helpful for many of my clients who pursue artistic endeavours.
 For one client, purple was the color of anxiety and orange was the color of peace.
 When she felt “purple” she imagined dropping a few drops of “orange” peace into her “purple” anxiety.
 As she visualized the purple becoming lighter, her anxiety started to lift.

 Affirmations are powerful at dispelling anxiety.
 Many clients had favorite positive sayings, verses from scripture, lines from hymns or songs they repeated when they felt anxious.
 Some favorites include: